 Dr. Erika Svanoe is a conductor and wind band specialist in the greater Twin Cities area.
 Originally from Whitewater, Wisconsin, her previous roles include Director of Bands at Bemidji State University, co-director of the Bemidji Area Community Band, Director of Athletic Bands at the University of New Hampshire, and Director of Bands at Mukwanago (WI) High School.
 In 2007, she was a featured civilian guest conductor with the USAF Heritage of America Band.
 An active supporter of new and innovative music, she has commissioned and premiered works by Andrew Boysen, Asako Hirabayashi, and Matt Saunders.
 As a performer and ensemble director, she has worked with artists such as Joe Burgstaller, Douglas Monroe, Kevin Daley, and Kiku Collins.

 She holds a Doctor of Musical Arts in Conducting from The Ohio State University, where she served as conductor of the OSU Collegiate Winds, taught undergraduate conducting classes, and was a frequent guest conductor of the OSU Wind Symphony and Symphonic Band.
 She also holds an MM in Wind Conducting from Oklahoma State University and a Bachelor of Music Education from the University of Wisconsin–Eau Claire.
 Her principal conducting teachers include Russel Mikkelson, Joseph Missal, Hilary Apfelstadt, and Marshall Haddock.
 She has had further study with H. Robert Reynolds, Craig Kirchoff, Allan McMurray and Michael Haithcock.

-In addition to conducting and ensemble direction, she has served as an instructor of clarinet, bassoon, instrumental arranging, music appreciation, wind literature, and music theory at the college level.
+In addition to conducting and ensemble direction, she has served as an instructor of clarinet, bassoon, instrumental arranging, music appreciation, wind literature, music theory, and music education at the college level.
 She has been an active adjudicator and clinician in New England and the Great Lakes region since 2003.